Lickability/swift-best-practices/DocumentationAndComments.md

 typealias ButtonTapHandler = (_ button: UIButton) -> Void
 ```
 **Extensions**
-* When adding an extension to add common functionality, documment the extension with a common about the type of functionality it is adding.
+* When adding an extension to add common functionality to a type, document the extension with a comment about the type of functionality it is adding.
 ```swift
 /// A `UIView` extension that adds layer properties as `@IBInspectable` properties of the view itself so that they can be set within Interface Builder. extension UIView {